Semrush helps you:

 If your content gives searchers what they want, Google will rank you higher.

-For example, check out this piece of content that I first published a few years back: 21 Actionable SEO Techniques That Work GREAT.
+For example, check out this piece of content that I first published a few years back: 19 New SEO Techniques.

 So before I wrote a single word, I asked myself: